zakwarren/junk-it/README.md

 between all back end services.
 This approach allows for easy code reuse, without having to rewrite the implementation in each service.

-The _copy-common.bat_ file is a simple script to copy this code between the services during development.

 ## Tests

 The back end was the focus of this project, so all back end services